Rexeh/joystick-diagrams/readme.md

 | **Total Controls** | Apache MPD, Multi-Function Button Box |

 A starter template is included for creating custom device layouts using [draw.io](https://www.drawio.com/).

-## Features

-- **Automatic Binding Import.** Point the app at your game's config folder and every binding is extracted.
-Change a binding in-game, re-run the export, done.
-- **Hardware-Accurate Diagrams.** 46+ templates matching real HOTAS hardware layouts.
-Glance at the diagram and know exactly which physical button does what.
-- **Custom Labels.** Override verbose game action names with your own text.
-"Weapon Fire Primary Mode Toggle" becomes "Guns".
-- **SVG & PNG Export.** SVG for print-quality output at any size.
-PNG at 2x resolution for sharing on Discord, forums, or as stream overlays.
-- **Batch Export.** Select multiple profiles and devices, export them all at once.
-Regenerate all your aircraft diagrams in seconds.
-- **Profile Inheritance.** Set parent profiles so common bindings carry through.
-Only document the differences per aircraft.
-- **Device Management.** Hide devices you don't need for a particular aircraft.
-Manage visibility from Settings.
-- **Plugin Architecture.** Open plugin system for adding new game support.
-Community can contribute parsers for new titles.

 ## How It Works